 He has covered three tribunals of inquiry into Garda corruption, most recently the Charleton (Disclosures) tribunal and before that, the Smithwick tribunal.

 For five years between 2003-08 he covered the Morris tribunal, providing stories to both national and local newspapers, and to broadcast media.
-He is the only journalist to have attended every day of evidence at the inquiry into Garda corruption.
+He is the only journalist to have attended every day of public evidence at the inquiry into Garda corruption.